ietf-gitwg/using-github/draft-ietf-git-using-github.md

 In addition to the canonical XML format {{?RFC7991}}, document editors might choose to use a different input form for editing documents, such as Markdown.
-Markdown-based formats are more accessible for new contributors, though ultimately decisions about format is left to document editors.
+Markdown-based formats are more accessible for new contributors, though ultimately decisions about format are left to document editors.

 Formats that are not text-based SHOULD NOT be used, as these are ill-disposed to the sorts of interaction that revision control enables.